Fox-ML-infrastructure/Fox-v1-infra/legal/DATA_PROCESSING_ADDENDUM.md

 The platform is **client-hosted software** that runs entirely within the client's infrastructure.
 Fox ML Infrastructure LLC has no access to client data, no ability to process client data, and no infrastructure that could store or transmit client data.

+**We will never sell client data.** This is a permanent commitment to protecting client privacy.
+Even in the event that any data is collected (limited to licensing and support communications), it will never be sold, rented, traded, or monetized in any way.

 ---

 ## 2. Data Processing Status